jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 You do not need to complete all exercises to succeed in this class, and you do not need to do all exercises in the order they are written.

-**Your are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**
+**You are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**

 ## Obtaining the Exercise Files
-* Go to the following page: [https://github.com/jcailler/programmation-fonctionnelle-ul/TP/TP1.git](https://github.com/jcailler/programmation-fonctionnelle-ul/TP/TP1.git).
+* Go to the following page: [https://github.com/jcailler/programmation-fonctionnelle-ul.git](https://github.com/jcailler/programmation-fonctionnelle-ul.git).
-* Clone or fork the repository: `git clone https://github.com/jcailler/programmation-fonctionnelle-ul.git` or download it by clicking on the green `<code>` button and select `download`.
+* Clone or fork the repository: `git clone https://github.com/jcailler/programmation-fonctionnelle-ul.git` or download it by clicking on the green `<code>` button and selecting `download`.
-* This will create a directory named `programmation-fonctionnelle-ul/TP/TP1` containing the exercise project files `degrees`.
+* This will create a directory named `programmation-fonctionnelle-ul`
+* Then, go to `TP/TP1`, where the `degrees` project is located.
 You can change your working directory by running the change directory (cd) command: `cd programmation-fonctionnelle-ul/TP/TP1`.

 ## The Project Structure